2023 Mercury Marine® Ranger Z518 Z for sale in Angler's Choice Marine, Martinsville, Virginia

 INTERPRETATION: The Tournament rules are subject to interpretation only by the tournament officials under the coordination and supervision of Angler’s Choice Marine.
 The Tournament Director’s decision shall be final.

 ELIGIBILITY: Participation in the tournament is open to anglers 18 years old or older.
-Younger anglers are permitted if partnered with an adult and legal guardian must provide consent for viable entry This is an invitation team trail and sponsors retain the option of declining applications to the tournament.
+Younger anglers are permitted if partnered with an adult and legal guardian must provide consent for viable entry.

 ANGLERS BUCKS: In order to be awarded Anglers Bucks in any event, contestant must have purchased his/her boat from Anglers Choice Marine, be the registered owner of that boat, and use that boat for the duration of that event.
 Subject to verification by the tournament director.